RajSinha77/Background-Color-Change-Chrome-Extension/README.md

 # Background-Color-Change-Chrome-Extension
-An extension that allows the user to change the background color of any page on <a href="https://developer.chrome.com/">developer.chrome.com</a>
+An extension that allows the user to change the background color of any page on <a href="#">any webpage</a>
 <br>
 1. Create the Manifest : <br>
 Extensions start with their manifest.
 Creating a file called manifest.json